If your job category is listed below, you do not need a work permit. However, you may need to meet other rules. Read the information carefully.

 Health care students

-For further details, please refer to Section 5.17.
-Work without a work permit R186(p) — Health care students in the Foreign Worker Manual (PDF, 1.25 MB).
+For further details, please refer to section 5.17, “Work without a work permit R186(p): Health care students” in the Foreign Worker Manual (PDF, 1.25 MB).

 Judges, referees and similar officials